promptfoo/promptfoo/README.md

 ## Configuration

-- **[Setting up an eval](https://promptfoo.dev/docs/configuration/parameters)**: Learn more about how to set up prompt files, vars file, output, etc.
+- **[Main guide](https://promptfoo.dev/docs/configuration/guide)**: Learn about how to configure your YAML file, setup prompt files, etc.
 - **[Configuring test cases](https://promptfoo.dev/docs/configuration/expected-outputs)**: Learn more about how to configure expected outputs and test assertions.

 ## Installation